Ranger, Lake District

 Do you think your work is noticed?

 Good question.
 We fix paths and walls to look as natural and in keeping with the area as possible, helping the local species and creating a sustainable access for thousands of visitors.
 Managing a landscape which protects nature and welcomes visitors is a continuous job.
 We have been called the path fairies; rarely seen but you can see our work.
 Large storms can do serious damage such as Storm Desmond back in 2015 when many paths were completely washed out.
 There are so many different rights of way to be repaired, it has taken several years but we also try to improve drainage to make them more resilient to storms in the future.

 What do you do in your spare time?

-You would think in my spare time I would find something nice and relaxing to do, read a book maybe.
-Instead I’m an active member of a local mountain rescue team.
+I’m an active member of a local mountain rescue team.
 I decided that as my job allows me to have such an in depth knowledge of the fells I would put it to good use by helping people.
-When I’m not out on the fells you’ll probably find me walking my dog, Rowan (who also joins us at work) or occasionally swimming in some of the many lakes on offer up here…and I’m a regular cake baker to keep the team going whilst we work!
+In fact, I’m rarely anywhere, except the fells, accompanied by my dog, Rowan, who is now 8.
+She also joins us at work most days and of course, inspects everything we do!
+You could also find me swimming in some of the many lakes on offer up here…and I’m a regular cake baker which is great, as everyone gets share to keep us going while we work!

-Tell us the best part of the job!
+Tell us the best part of the job (apart from helicopter lifts)?

 The difference we make.
 The National Trust is a conservation charity and as Rangers, our job is the conservation of the natural land, the fells and valleys, lakes and walls, forests and animal habitats.
 No one person can reverse environmental damage but if everyone is doing something, we can protect our natural world for the future.
 I get to do as much as I can, every day.
 I love working in the fells.
 It’s an area I’m incredibly passionate about so to be able to work in it day in day out is great.